kubernetes-sigs/kubespray/README.md

 * Almost all kubernetes components are running into pods except *kubelet*.
 These pods are managed by kubelet which ensure they're always running

-* One etcd cluster member per node will be configured.
-For safety reasons, you should have at least two master nodes.
+* For safety reasons, you should have at least two master nodes and 3 etcd servers

-* Kube-proxy doesn't support multiple apiservers on startup ([#18174]('https://github.com/kubernetes/kubernetes/issues/18174')).
+* Kube-proxy doesn't support multiple apiservers on startup ([Issue 18174]('https://github.com/kubernetes/kubernetes/issues/18174')).
 An external loadbalancer needs to be configured.
 In order to do so, some variables have to be used '**loadbalancer_apiserver**' and '**apiserver_loadbalancer_domain_name**'